- View all your benefits

 - OTC tests purchased prior to Jan.
 15, 2022 are not eligible for reimbursement.

 - Tests purchased to fulfill employer-directed testing requirements are not eligible for reimbursement.

-*If you paid out-of-pocket for your OTC antigen tests, you can complete and submit a Pharmacy Claim Submission form (Note: you don’t need to enter the NCPD/NPI or have the form signed by the pharmacy).
+Complete the Pharmacy Claim Submission form (Note: you don’t need to enter the NCPDP/NPI information or have the form signed by the pharmacy)

 ATTN: Commercial Claims

 - Or fax your completed form and receipt(s) to 1-608-741-5475.

 A listing of FDA-approved Emergency Use Authorization (EUA) COVID-19 antigen tests can be found on the FDA's website.